DanGOTO100/Serverless-GPS-monitoring-and-alerting-Multi-device/README.md

-# What is this project about anyway
+# What is this project
 About creating a Serverless GPS tracking and alerting solution based on AWS API Gateway, Lambda and Amazon Connect.

 # Objective